What Are Butler Pantry Swinging Doors and Why Do You Need Them?

-Butler doors swing both in and out of the pantry and are self-closing due to the their double action hinges.
-The doors can be opened with a bump of the hip, arm or elbow.
-Normal doors only open one way or the other and these doors also need to be open using a door knob.
-The double action hinges it the door more functionable and also makes the door more convenient.
+Butler doors swing both in and out of the pantry and are self-closing due to their double action hinges.
+The doors can be opened with a bump of the hip, arm, or elbow.
+Normal doors only open one way or the other and these doors also need to be open using a doorknob.
+The double action hinges it the door more functional and also make the door more convenient.

 Their hinges are specific "butler door hinges", "double-action door hinges", "horizontal spring pivot hinges" or "swinging door hinges."

 These doors are often (though not always) more narrow than standard doors to fit the narrow rooms that they're attached to.
-Butler doors can be double swinging doors or a single swinging door, make the door a stylish and statement piece with a bold color.
+Butler doors can be double swinging doors or single swinging doors, making the door a stylish and statement piece with a bold color.

 The doors will swing back and forth and close in the center position.
-The horizontal spring pivot hinges recesses into the doors, allowing the doors to be almost full height and offers a hold open feature.
+The horizontal spring pivot hinges recessed into the doors, allowing the doors to be almost full height and offering a hold open feature.

 Can You Use Butler Pantry Doors Elsewhere?

 So you don't have a butler or a butler's pantry.
 Why bother having a butler door in the first place?

 There's no reason that you can't use one of these doors in your home even if you're without a butler or a pantry.
 While they're unconventional, they fit well into many rooms.

 You can use these doors anywhere, but there are a few places where they'll fit better than others.